mahboud/InfiniteCollectionView/README.md

 InfiniteCollectionView
 ======================

-A CollectionView-based photo gallery that can be scrolled in both axis infinitely.
+A CollectionView-based photo gallery that can be scrolled in both axes infinitely.

 This project will download a set of images from a server, and then use those images to populate a UICollectionView.
 The collection view can be scrolled in all directions, and when we run out of unique image files, we repeat the same ones again.